1518872279/The-Elephant-in-the-Room-LFS/The Elephant in the Room - new/Assets/Scripts/SetupGuide.md

 5. **Events**: Click on "EventObject" items or press T+number keys
 6. **Inventory**: Check hotbar at bottom of screen
 7. **Interaction Hints**: Look at different objects to see context hints
+8. **Garbage Cleanup**: Click on GarbageTrigger to spawn garbage, then click on garbage items to clean them

 ## 🎯 What Each System Does